Bachelor of Philosophy (Honours)

 Studying this major provides a deep understanding of the molecular functions of all living things, and opens up opportunities in biotechnology, food production, medical diagnostics and public health.

-Biochemistry of Nutrition (Double Major)
+Biochemistry of Nutrition (Extended Major)

 Business Law is an ideal major for anyone planning a career in the business or government sectors.
 This major also lays the foundations for a successful postgraduate studies in law.